Kori166/IoD_Dashboard/README.md

 Used by:

-- Overview choropleth
+- Overview map
 - Overview rankings
-- Map Explorer left and right maps
+- Map Explorer maps
 - map tooltips and legends

 ### `bristol_ward_current.json`

-One row per Bristol ward, used for ward-level summaries and rankings where needed.
+This file contains one row per Bristol ward.

+It is used for ward-level summaries and rankings where needed.

-Expected shape:
+Expected format:

 ```json
 {